zulip/zulip-mobile/docs/howto/windows.md

    (Note that installation via `snap` is not currently an option, as `snapd` is not available under WSL.)

-10. Install the React Native CLI:
+10. Install the React Native CLI inside WSL:

     `sudo npm install -g react-native-cli`

-11. Navigate with `cd` to the folder where you would like to put your `zulip-mobile` development tree.
+11. At the WSL Bash prompt, navigate with `cd` to the folder where you would like to put your `zulip-mobile` development tree.

     This folder must be in the Windows filesystem, not the Linux filesystem inside WSL; see discussion [above](#the-plan).
 From WSL, you can find your Windows local drives at paths under `/mnt/`: for example, `cd /mnt/c/` to navigate to the `C:\` drive.

-12. Clone the project into the chosen directory using
+12. Clone the project into the chosen directory using (at the WSL prompt) the command:

     `git clone https://github.com/zulip/zulip-mobile`

     This will create the `zulip-mobile` subdirectory.

-13. Navigate into `zulip-mobile` and run `yarn install`.
+13. Inside WSL, navigate into `zulip-mobile` and run `yarn install`.

     ```
     cd zulip-mobile